CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 S20 passed its focused
 local API and service checks on the earlier application revision; see the [S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-S21 and S22 passed on the current revision and promoted the dataset upload/preparation workflow to `VALIDATED`; see the current snapshot and the dated S21/S22 summaries.
+S21 and S22 passed on their recorded revision and promoted the dataset upload/preparation workflow to `VALIDATED`; see the current snapshot and the dated S21/S22 summaries.
 Hosted CI run [35880057345](https://github.com/CTCycle/XREPORT-radiological-reports-generator/actions/runs/35880057345) passed every configured backend and client gate on ledger revision